NimBlemations/Salt-Engine-FPS-Plus-Port/CHECKLIST.md

 # Checklist
-This is so you can see planned changes I guess, and to *try* to live up to the license.
+This is so you can see planned changes I guess, and to *try* to uniquify this.
 The ones that are completed are striked out.

 ## Visual changes